<< Click to Display Table of Contents >>

 Uc = 20 W/m²·k, Uv = 0 W/m²·k / m/s

-Now if reliable wind velocity data are present in the data, we don't have much reliable measured data.
+Now if reliable hourly wind velocity data are present in the data, we don't have any reliable measured data with wind.

 Uc = 25 W/m²·k, Uv = 1.2 W/m²·k / m/s